 Wet appliances (washing machines, dishwashers, tumble dryers)

-If you’ve ever felt like laundry days cost you money, you’re right.
-Energy Saving Trust notes that washing machines, dishwashers and tumble dryers account for around 14% of a typical energy bill, mainly because they need power to heat water or air.
+If laundry day always feels like it costs you money, that is because it does.
+Energy Saving Trust notes that washing machines, dishwashers and tumble dryers make up around 14% of a typical energy bill, mostly because they need power to heat water or air.

 Using high-energy appliances frequently